scottaohara/a11y_tab_widget/README.md

 The script runs through the minimum markup looking for specific `data-atabs-*` to use as hooks to modify the original markup and generate the final Tab Widget.

 * `data-atabs`
   The primary hook.
 This attribute is used to contain the final Tab Widget.
 * `data-atabs-toc`
   Without JavaScript, a table of contents (TOC) can provide easy access to different sections of a document that would have otherwise been part of the Tab Widget.
 With JavaScript available, the TOC isn't as necessary.
 Providing this attribute with the `id` of the TOC will remove the TOC from the DOM.
 * `data-atabs-automatic`
   If this attribute is set to the `data-atabs` wrapper of *any* Tab Widget in a document, it will make **all** Tab Widgets automatically reveal the `tabpanel` associated with the currently focused `tab` element.
-The reason this globallly affects Tab Widgets is to reduce any possibility of an inconsistent user experience between different Tab Widgets.
+The reason this globally affects Tab Widgets is to reduce any possibility of an inconsistent user experience between different Tab Widgets.

+  Note that when navigating automatically activated `tab`s with a virtual cursor, whether that be on desktop or mobile, `tabpanel`s will not automatically reveal until a user purposefully activates the virtual cursor focused `tab`.
 * `data-atabs-orientation`
   If this attribute is set to the `data-atabs` wrapper element, and it's value is set to "vertical", then it will add `aria-orientation="vertical"` to the `tablist` and modify the arrow keys from <kbd>left</kbd> and <kbd>right</kbd> to <kbd>up</kbd> and <kbd>down</kbd> to move focus through the `tab`s within the `tablist`.
 * `data-atabs-panel`